rafaelbiriba/enmo/README.md

 For example, with this extension, you will be able to see quickly what is the version of the project you are accessing.

-More documentation comming soon...

-## Work in Progress ##
+## Work in Progress Detailed ##
 Please, **STAR** and **WATCH** the project to get update about new progress and releases

-## For now, just for Globo.com tests ##
-Some strings and URLs are hardcoded for test and study purpose.
+Supporting “enmo:project”, “enmo:version” and any custom tag like “enmo:custom:env”

 ## Contributors